 Doctors remove the cataract from the eye using an outpatient procedure called phacoemulsification.
 One eye is operated on at a time.
 Sedation is used so that the patient is comfortable and remembers little about the procedure.
 Local anesthetics are used to make the surgery pain free and the surgery is generally completed in about 20 minutes.
 Patients are able to go home shortly after the surgery, and are seen in our office the following day.
 Generally sutures are not required.
 The use of intraocular lens implants allows many patients to enjoy not only the benefit of improved vision following cataract removal, but also, in many cases, a significant reduction in their need for corrective glasses after surgery.
 An intraocular implant, or IOL, is an artificial lens made of silicone or acrylic material that is implanted inside the eye to substitute for the natural lens that has been removed.

 We now have available multifocal, or presbyopic correcting implants, which will make it possible to see for both distance and near after cataract surgery.
 We also have toric implants, which help correct astigmatism.
+Learn more about the different intraocular lens options here.

 Eye drops are prescribed after surgery and are usually needed for 2-4 weeks.
 Most of the healing takes place during the first few weeks after surgery.
 Regular activities are generally permitted during this time.
 Improved vision will generally occur during the first few weeks or sooner for most patients.
 Regular postoperative visits are scheduled for the first postoperative day, one week, and at either week 3 or 4.
 Glasses will be prescribed at that time.